FAQ

 In NY, cosmetology licenses are granted by the state.
 As a result, background checks are conducted by NYS prior to the license being granted, rather than being part of a job application process in the beauty industry.
 Additionally, by offering pre-enrollment advocacy, MJSB staff can assist students by working directly with the court system to ensure any criminal record they may have will not be held against them upon completion of their instructed hours.

-We will be able to train students as young as 16.5 years old, provided they have a GED.
+We will be able to train students as young as 16.5 years old, provided they have a H.S, Diploma or GED.
 This is paramount, since roughly 28% of trafficking victims in North America are minors.1 We even have the ability to prevent trafficking by taking at-risk girls of high school age and giving them an opportunity at a career.

 Beyond that, cosmetology offers a trade that pays a living wage, with a wide variety of applications in addition to working behind a salon chair.
 Graduates would also be free to pursue a career in the sale of salon products, work in product development, or continue their training to become instructors themselves.